Sam Kerr: Personal life

 In the Australian Football League (AFL), Kerr is a supporter of the West Coast Eagles and was the club's number-one ticket holder in 2019 and 2020.
 Her brother, Daniel Kerr, is a former player for the West Coast Eagles.

 Kerr was the Australian flag-bearer at the coronation of Charles III and Camilla.
 On 27 October 2023, the newly finished West Australian State Football Centre was named the Sam Kerr Football Centre at its official opening.

+Kerr has stated that she eats a pasta sandwich before every game.